antongolub/misc/packages/topoconfig/README.md

 import {topoconfig} from 'topoconfig'

 const config = await topoconfig({
-  // define functions to use in pipelines
+  // define functions to use in pipelines: sync or async
   cmds: {
     foo: () => 'bar',
     baz: async (v) => v + 'qux'